fusioninventory/documentation/docs/ FusionInventory_agent/   Installation/windows/index.md

 * `C:\> fusioninventory-agent_windows-<platform>_<version>.exe /help /S`

+!!! info
-{% include info.html param="It's recommended that you read through this documentation each time a new version is released; the new FusionInventory Agent installer for Microsoft Windows is still young and it's in constant development, including its manual." %}
+    It's recommended that you read through this documentation each time a new version is released; the new FusionInventory Agent installer for Microsoft Windows is still young and it's in constant development, including its manual.

 ## Installation from Command Line and Silent Installation